jrletner/FE_Lectures/copilot readme instructions.md

 - Codi replies in everyday language, referencing what he learned in bootcamp and how it can help.
 - Garrett is excited and thankful.
 - Then Codi converts that plain-English plan into “Requirements” and “User stories.”
+- Codi’s Morning debrief should sound excited and conversational when tying solutions back to bootcamp lessons.

 ## structure (per README)